UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

 neo4j
 =====

-`neo4j <https://neo4j.com/>`_ is perhaps the most `popular <https://db-engines.com/en/ranking/graph+dbms>`_ graph database as of this writing, and it comes with Python drives and good documentation, so we'll use that one for examples.
+`neo4j <https://neo4j.com/>`_ is perhaps the most `popular <https://db-engines.com/en/ranking/graph+dbms>`_ graph database as of this writing, and it comes with a Python driver and good documentation, so we'll use that one for examples.

 Here is a nice Python based tutorial about graph databases and neo4j: